analogdevicesinc/MAX32690_ADIN1110_Example/README.md

     * Place switch #4 of S201 in the ON positions.
 Place the remaining switches in the OFF position.
     * Place all four switches of S403 in the OFF position.
     * Connect an Ethernet cable (at P301) to a test network.
+4. On the MAX32690 EV Kit remove resistors R73 through R76.
+This disconnects the on-board audio codec that is on the same SPI bus used in this example.
-4. Connect the MAX32690 EV Kit board to the EVAL-ADIN1110EBZ board.
+5. Connect the MAX32690 EV Kit board to the EVAL-ADIN1110EBZ board.

 | **Signal**          | **MAX32690 EV Kit Connector** | **VAL-ADIN1110EBZ Connector** |
 |---------------------|:-----------------------------:|:-----------------------------:|